thongish/2420-Assignment-1/README.md

 <details>
 <summary>Command details</summary>

+This command creates an SSH key-pair using the ed25519 algorithm, saved into the default `~/.ssh/` folder.
 - `ssh-keygen` - A tool for creating new SSH key-pairs.
 - `-t` - An option for `ssh-keygen` that allows you to choose your preferred encryption algorithm
 - `ed25519`- The argument for `-t` which is a new algorithm added to OpenSSH[^6].